 I learned something important about cooking Thanksgiving dinner the first time I did so for a large crowd five years ago: be realistic and plan ahead.
 Deciding on a whim to make homemade eggnog the day of may not be the best idea, for instance.
 Want to brine your turkey?
-First make sure you have an appropriate container in which to do so.
-But with more than a week to go there is plenty of time to get on track for a delicious, stress free meal.
+First, make sure you have an appropriate container in which to do so.
+But with more than a week to go, there is plenty of time to get on track for a delicious, stress-free meal.

 If you haven’t already, finalize your menu and recipes this week.
 Keep in mind what you can find at the farmers market or co-op over the weekend.
-There is an impressive, beautiful selection of produce, desserts, wines, breads and more available right here in our county.
-Take advantage of these foods and producers; I’ve learned while traveling and cooking at the holidays that you can’t find such quality and freshness everywhere.
+There is an impressive, beautiful selection of produce, desserts, wines, bread, and more available right here in our county.
+Take advantage of these foods and producers; I’ve learned while traveling and cooking during the holidays that you can’t find such quality and freshness everywhere.

 Make a list of the tasks and recipes you might be able to prepare over the course of the next few days.
 Post the list in a visible spot in the kitchen so you can cross each item off as you go and see what still needs to get done.

 Today, chop veggies.
 Look at your recipes and see what you’re going to need.
 Divide them into resealable plastic bags based on each dish.
 While you chop, cook your cranberry sauce, which will do fine in the fridge for the next few days.